Trip Facts

 Max.
 Altitude: 4,930 Meters

-Enjoying the views of Cholatse and Twache peak, we will trek towards Lobuche.
+Enjoying the views of Cholatse and Twache Peak, we will trek towards Lobuche.
 Towards the top, we can see many stone signposts that are memorials of many Sherpas and other climbers who lost their lives while climbing Mt.
 Everest.
-Continuing our trek, we reach Lobuche at 4930 meters where we will stay our night.
+Continuing our Island peak climbing, we reach Lobuche at 4930 meters where we will stay our night.

 Walking Hours: About 7 To 8 Hours Trek